123pyLeo/123pyLeo.github.io/teams.md

 ### Motivation

 We believe AI can never truly replace human thought and expression—after all, human wisdom is boundless.
 That’s why we built a multi-perspective, inspiration-driven content platform.
-In this era of digital overload and algorithmic feeds, we want to preserve genuine curiosity (beyond just utility) and fragile authenticity.
+In this era of digital overload and algorithmic feeds, we want to preserve genuine curiosity and fragile authenticity.
 Our goal?
 To keep interesting, unique, and diverse perspectives from being reduced to clichés or templates.<br>

 ---